Image: Linda Carter

 Each of the schools has its own approach to the training of students.
 This follows the values and ethos particular to the school, responds to traditions and new developments in the art form, and looks to the present and likely future needs of the profession.
 The Conservatoire encourages this diversity whilst also seeking ways to benefit students through cross-school discussion of learning and teaching and other opportunities for the schools to work together for the benefit of students, such as collaborative performances and projects.
 The Conservatoire has a Learning, Teaching and Assessment Strategy which outlines its plans for enhancing the quality of the learning and teaching provided through the schools.

 At present, the Conservatoire does not have degree awarding powers and the degrees and other qualifications offered by the Conservatoire schools are validated by other HE institutions as listed below:

 University of Kent

 LAMDA (London Academy of Music & Dramatic Art)

 Northern School of Contemporary Dance

 King’s College London, University of London

 RADA (Royal Academy of Dramatic Art)

-The Conservatoire itself is also directly accountable to the Higher Education Funding Council for England (HEFCE) for the use of public funds to provide the training offered by the schools, and for managing the quality of the learning and teaching it provides.
+The Conservatoire itself is also directly accountable to the Office for Students (OfS) for the use of public funds to provide the training offered by the schools, and for managing the quality of the learning and teaching it provides.